rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  shitcoin influencers
  (*altcoins* to be euphemistic).
 There were (and still are)
- rather loud criticisms
+ rather harsh criticisms
  from Bitcoin maximalists
- about perceived scams,
- especially as it relates to Bitcoin.
+ towards scams and other dishonest practices, especially as it relates to Bitcoin.
 Whether it was
  FTX,